Advanced search

 Oral Administration.

-Adults, the elderly and children over 12 years: One 10ml measure up to four times daily.
+Adults, (including the elderly) and children aged 12 years and over: One 10ml measure every 4-6 hours up to four times daily.

 Children under 12 years: Do not use.